mzazon/awesome-cloud-projects/aws/iam-access-control/iam-access-control.md

    echo "✅ Created MFA-required policy"
    ```

    This MFA policy implements a security control that balances usability with protection.
-Read operations remain frictionless while write operations require strong authentication, reducing the risk of unauthorized data modification while maintaining operational efficiency for day-to-day access.
+Read operations remain frictionless while write operations require strong authentication within the last hour, reducing the risk of unauthorized data modification while maintaining operational efficiency for day-to-day access patterns.

 5. **Create Test User and Role with Conditions**:

    Creating test principals with appropriate tags and trust relationships allows you to validate policy behavior in a controlled environment before applying to production resources.
+This testing approach follows AWS security best practices for policy validation.

    ```bash
    # Create test user